seths10/seths10/README.md

 ⚡ I'm currently working on life 😉
 🔭 DevOps is what I'm learning now
 🌱 Find all about me on my [website](https://seth-addo-portfolio.webflow.io/)
-👯 Would love to collaborate on any cool web project
+👯 Would love to collaborate on any cool project
 💬 Apart from tech, we can talk about movies and football
 ✏️ I author technical content on [dev](https://dev.to/seths10) and [hashnode](https://sethaddo.hashnode.dev)
 🎈 I use tabs over spaces